What was it like to be a Prisoner of War in Europe during WW2?

 However, to many of the prisoners, these parcels were also a psychological lifeline: a touch of humanity in an otherwise dehumanizing environment.

-Although their inspections were sometimes hampered by restrictions imposed by the capturing powers, and their reports carefully assessed the living conditions and treatment of prisoners.
+Although their inspections were sometimes hampered by restrictions imposed by the capturing powers, their reports carefully assessed the living conditions and treatment of prisoners.

-They acted as a subtle form of pressure on captors to adhere to the Geneva Convention, since very presence of an external humanitarian organization could sometimes lead to improvements in camp conditions, or at least deter the worst forms of abuse.
+They acted as a subtle form of pressure on captors to adhere to the Geneva Convention, since the very presence of an external humanitarian organization could sometimes lead to improvements in camp conditions, or at least deter the worst forms of abuse.

 Unfortunately, the role of the Red Cross had to operate within the constraints of international law and the realities of wartime logistics.